chrissaia/CS483-final-NLP-Model-Testing/README.md

 ## Dataset

 The project uses the [Sentiment Analysis for Financial News](https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news) dataset.
-The code downloads the latest version via `kagglehub.dataset_download` and reads the data into `all-data.csv`:contentReference[oaicite:0]{index=0}.
+The code downloads the latest version via `kagglehub.dataset_download` and reads the data into `all-data.csv`.
 Each record contains a piece of financial news text and a sentiment label (positive, negative or neutral).
 Neutral entries are dropped so that the model learns to classify only positive and negative sentiments.
 A small sample of the dataset is shown in `model_lime_test.ipynb`, where the first few rows illustrate the text and sentiment columns.

 ## Repository Structure